Crispina Peres: Imprisonment in Lisbon (1665-1668)

 In 1665, Crispina Peres was transported from Cacheu to Cape Verde and then to Portugal.
 She was accused of practicing traditional rituals despite being a Catholic, an unusual incident of a member of a local person outside of Europe being taken to Portugal to stand trial before the Inquisition for heresy.

 Crispina Peres spent three years in the prison of the Inquisition in Lisbon from 1665 to 1668.
 There, she endured all the hardships: she was tortured several times and seriously ill throughout 1666.
 Finally, after several inquiries and confessions, in March 1668, she was found guilty.
 Crispina Peres was sentenced for the crimes of “using sorcerers and their cures,” “using rites of kindness,” using “Mandinka cords,” and for having ordered a bag of herbs to place around the neck of her daughter who was sick.

 Her sentence was read in the auto-da-fé, in Largo do Rossio, in the center of Lisbon, where she walked in procession wearing sanbenito, with a lighted candle in her hand, and listened to her penance.
 Then, finally, she was obliged to pay the expenses of the Court proceedings.

 After doing her penance, she left on the first ship from Lisbon to Cacheu.
 Three months later, she arrived home, finding her husband Jorge Gonçalves even more ill.
 Shortly after her return, in 1668, Crispina Peres was widowed for the second time.

-She died in Cacheu after 1670 (unregistered date).
+She died in Cacheu, likely from illness, not long after her return.

 Memorial

-In 2016, was inaugurated the Memorial of slavery and the slave trade in Guinea-Bissau dedicated to Slavery and the slave trade.
+In 2016, the Memorial of slavery and the slave trade was inaugurated in Cacheu dedicated to the victims of slavery and the slave trade.